Deprecations and Migrations

 per_page parameter for queries that can return more than 1 result.
 Tenants are not affected if they are created after 21 July 2020, are not using the affected endpoints, are using the affected endpoints and passing the

 per_page parameter, or are making queries that always return only 1 result.
-For details, see Migrate to Management API v2 Endpoint Paginated Queries.
+To learn more, read Migrate to Management API v2 Endpoint Paginated Queries.

 Node.js v8 Extensibility Runtime deprecation